santacsj/basicassembler64/README.md

 : evaluates to the value of the symbol

 `@*`
-: evaluates to the the current value of the PC, the address of the assembly instruction being compiled, **read only**
+: evaluates to the the current value of the PC, the address of the last byte compiled, **read only**

 `+` or `-`
 : any of the above three can be offseted by a literal `n`, e.g. `40+2`, `@address+1` or `@*-2`